ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 In October 2018 I quit my engineering job at Yelp.
 The 6.5 years I spent working there were amazing in many ways.
-The purpose of this post is to reflect on my interviewing experience (all of it: preparation phase, interviews, post-interview communication) and write down as many details/tips as I can while it's still fresh in my mind.
-Hopefully it's useful to somebody out there (you?) but if nothing else it'll surely be useful for me next time, when I'm on the job market again
+The purpose of this post is to reflect on my interviewing experience (all of it: preparation phase, interviews, post-interview communication) and write down details/tips.
+Hopefully it's useful to somebody out there (you?) but if nothing else it'll surely be useful for me next time, when I'm on the job market again.

 Get cozy: this is a long read.
 Table of contents below: